BlueGummi/charmos/style_guide.md

 ## Testing

-It is highly preferred to write tests in `ifdef` blocks that will only compile if the tests are enabled at compilation.
-Specific notes on tests, (e.g. flags to pass to QEMU, external disks that should be formatted in a specific way) should be commented around the test portions
+It is highly preferred to write tests in `#ifdef` blocks that will only compile if the tests are enabled at compilation.
+Specific notes on tests, (e.g. flags to pass to QEMU, external disks that should be formatted in a specific way) should be commented around the test portions.

+Tests should seek to check edge cases more than general scenarios, as these will more often than not be the source of bugs and errors.

+## Contributing

+Commit messages should provide a brief overview of the change made.
+Avoid changing many behaviors at once in one commit, and if the commit is large, provide a larger description on its changes.

+For specific commit message styles, it isn't strictly enforced to use one or the other, as long as the message itself sufficiently provides information regarding the commit.

+The commonly used style of `{type}({scope}): {subject}` is helpful, but it is not prohibited to write commit messages in other styles.

 ## Miscellaneous

+### Magic numbers

+Put them in `include/misc/magic_numbers.h` to avoid collisions.
+Prefix them with `MAGIC_`.

 ### Citing sources